eclipse-cyclonedds/cyclonedds/docs/manual/shared_memory/loan_mechanism.rst

 If *status* returns :c:macro:`DDS_RETCODE_OK`, then *loaned_sample* contains a pointer to the memory pool object, in all other cases, *loaned_sample* should not be dereferenced.

-Necessary information about the data type is supplied by the Writer.
-When requesting loaned samples, the Writer used to request the loaned sample must be the same data type as the sample that you are writing in it.
+Necessary information about the data type is supplied by the writer.
+When requesting loaned samples, the writer used to request the loaned sample must be the same data type as the sample that you are writing in it.

 When requesting loaned samples, the maximum number of outstanding loans is defined by